ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * When a current group member leaves the group, its current Sender ID is added to X. This happens when a group member requests to leave the group (see {{sec-leave-req}}) or is forcibly evicted from the group (see {{sec-leaving}}).

 The value of N can change during the lifetime of the group.
-If the new value N' is smaller than N, the Group Manager MUST preserve the sets associated with the (up to) N' most recent versions of the group keying material.
+If the new value N' is smaller than N, then the Group Manager MUST preserve the sets associated with the (up to) N' most recent versions of the group keying material.

-When performing a group rekeying (see {{sec-group-rekeying-process}}) for switching from an old version V to a new version V' = (V + 1) of the group keying material, the Group Manager MUST perform the following actions.
+When performing a group rekeying (see {{sec-group-rekeying-process}}) for switching from an old version V of the group keying material to a new version V' = (V + 1), the Group Manager MUST perform the following actions.

 * Before creating the new group keying material with version V', if the number of sets of stale Sender IDs for the group is equal to N, then the Group Manager deletes the oldest set.